milosptr/event-centar/index.md

     of Yugen Tea Bar.
 As Executive Pastry Chef at Capitol Grand, his craft is delightfully enjoyed in our restaurants, and his innovative masterpieces can be discovered on all of our event menus. '
-- name: Myron Kloppers
-  position: Sommelier
-  image: "/assets/images/myron_kloppers_small.jpg"
-  about: The world is a playground for South African sommelier Myron Kloppers.
-Hailing
-    from one of wine's most globally significant countries, Myron has a unique understanding of old and new world vintages.
-Purchasing wine for high-end restaurants in the Middle East meant European wineries were his marketplace from small boutique producers to fabled historic Chateaux.
-Then, his passion for Australian (and most notably Victorian) wines piqued a move to Australia.
-His robust industry relationships ensure a wide selection of vintages are available to Capitol Grand, and his understanding of our cuisine results in the perfect match every time.
-- name: Sherena Mulgrave
-  position: Event Manager
-  image: "/assets/images/sherena_mulgrave_small.jpg"
-  about: " \nEvent Manager Sherena Mulgrave arrived in Australia from the UK in the
-    late 90s.
-After years following a career as a professional athlete, her excellent communications skills manifested a successful role change into the fast-paced world of event management.
-Her intuition and calm perseverance are legendary, and with a CV that encompasses Jackalope Hotel, The National Gallery and Sandhurst Golf Club, she is accustomed to serving a diverse audience.
-A communication professional, her expertise will ensure an enjoyable, smooth and successful experience as your event needs are realised with us at Capitol Grand. \n"
 main_photo: "/assets/images/K3A9145.jpg"
 first_section_photo: "/assets/images/building-2x.jpg"
 second_section_photo: "/assets/images/caviar-2x.jpg"